amerkay/wildamer.com/content/project/n8n-stripe-subscription-payments-salesforce-npsp-integration.md

 You can [**download the full n8n Stripe to Salesforce NPSP Sync workflow** here](https://github.com/amerkay/n8n-workflow-templates-for-charity-non-profit/tree/main/stripe-subscriptions-payments-salesforce-npsp).
 For each of the flows and subflows click `Raw` then `Save Page As` and save it as a `.json` file.

-You can import the flows and subflows to your n8n account from the dot-menu on the upper right hand side:
+You can import the flows and subflows into your n8n account from the dot-menu on the upper right hand side:
 ![n8n Import Workflow from JSON](/imgs/givewp-beacon-n8n-integration-workflow/n8n-import-workflow-from-json.png)

 > Keep in mind, the subflow IDs will be different, so you will need to update these to the correct subflows in the two main workflows.

 ---

 ## Wrapping up